naveenakadaba/react-tutorials/modal.md

 Learn how to create a Modal using Styled Components

-1. Ceate a Modal Dialog Component.
+1. Ceate a Modal Dialog Component

 ```javascript
 import styled from 'styled-components';